 Founded solely by Tim Barakett in 1995, Atticus Capital was a diversified alternative asset manager focused on event-driven investments, and in 2007 was one of the largest hedge funds in the world, with assets under management exceeding $20 billion.

-In addition to being the Founder, Chairman and CEO of Atticus Capital, Mr. Barakett was the Portfolio Manager of the Atticus Global and Atticus Trading Funds.
+In addition to being the Founder, Chairman and CEO of Atticus Capital, Mr. Barakett was the Portfolio Manager of the Atticus Global Fund.

 From its inception in 1995 through its funds closing in 2010, Atticus Capital’s investment funds collectively generated approximately $7 billion in profits for its investors.
 The following are details of the funds’ historic net returns: